 All resources requested to carry out a project must be justified in the appropriate application section - 'justification of resources' (Je-S Portal) or 'resources and cost justification' (Funding Service). document and case for support.
-This includes all directly incurred costs, investigator effort, use of pooled staff resources and access to any research facilities and equipment.
+This includes all directly incurred costs, project lead and co-lead effort, use of pooled staff resources and access to any research facilities and equipment.